ljjTYJR/PapersReading/Point Set Registration.md

   >
   > [[pdf]](./papers/Ao_SpinNet_Learning_a_General_Surface_Descriptor_for_3D_Point_Cloud_CVPR_2021_paper.pdf)

+  - This paper proposes a neural network to learn correspondence point-wise, the core idea is transforming the raw point cloud to a cylindrical space, which can be used to maintain rotation invariance.
+The rotation invariance is beneficial to generalization.

 - **NARF: 3D Range Image Features for Object Recognition**

   > Steder, Bastian, et al. "NARF: 3D range image features for object recognition." *Workshop on Defining and Solving Realistic Perception Problems in Personal Robotics at the IEEE/RSJ Int.
 Conf. on Intelligent Robots and Systems (IROS)*.
 Vol. 44.
 2010.